monoscope-tech/monoscope-python/django/README.md

 opentelemetry-instrument python3 manage.py runserver --noreload
 ```

-## APItoolkit Django Configuration
+## Monoscope Django Configuration

 After setting up open telemetry, you can now configure the apitoolkit django middleware.
-By adding the following APItoolkit variables to your Django settings (`settings.py`) file:
+By adding the following Monoscope variables to your Django settings (`settings.py`) file:

 ```python
 from pathlib import Path